 Join a student club

-We have 100s of active clubs that cover a wide range of interests.
+We have hundreds of active clubs that cover a wide range of interests.
 Browse the options online via RamLink.

 Become part of the Greek community

 Fraternity and Sorority Life offers a tight-knit community that focuses on service and leadership.
 Even if you don’t join, you’ll meet a lot of people by rushing/pledging.
 Also, be sure to check out the Multicultural Greek Council, which focuses on leadership, community, and culture.